djleedke/django-auth-template/README.md

 ## Built With
 - [Django](https://www.djangoproject.com/start/overview/) - for the webserver and base authentication system
-- [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - for quick and easy responsive CSS
+- [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - for quick and easy responsive CSS & Javascript